 This calculator defaults to a 20-year loan term and figures monthly mortgage payments based on the principal amount borrowed, the length of the loan and the annual interest rate.
 This calculator will also figure your total monthly mortgage payment which will include your property tax, property insurance and PMI payments.
 Then, once you have computed the monthly payment, click on the "Create Amortization Schedule" button to create a report you can print out.

-Current 20-Year Mortgage Rates
+Current 20-Year Columbus Mortgage Rates

-We publish current mortgage rates. homebuyers and refinancers can use the filters at the top of the table to see the monthly payments and rates availble for their loans.
+We publish current Columbus mortgage rates.
+OH homebuyers and refinancers can use the filters at the top of the table to see the monthly payments and rates availble for their loans.

 Things to Consider Before Choosing a 20-Year Fixed-Rate Mortgage